tsemaylo/DerivativeSolver/design/docs/notes.md

 It is, for sure, a very coarse representation of the application structure.

-The relatuinship "uses" represents the point where the "breakable" dependency between items appear.
+The relationship "uses" represents the point where the "breakable" dependency between items appear.
 Making a sophisticated design as application grows may consider a usage of "serious" dependency breaking techniques, say IoC, to improve testability and modulatization.